 These traffic volumes are anticipated to increase in the future to a modest degree due to general regional growth and development.

 Since the US Rt.
 41 and IL Rt.
 176 interchange experiences considerable daily traffic congestion and notable safety concerns, the Village, in coordination with the Illinois Department of Transportation (IDOT), the Lake County Division of Transportation (LCDOT), and Shields Township, has initiated Phase I Engineering and Environmental Studies (Phase I Study) to evaluate alternatives to improve the safety and operations of the interchange in compliance with federal project development procedures.
-Additional information concerning the Phase I Study is available below or by contacting Village Engineer George Russell at 847-283-6884.
+Additional information concerning the Phase I Study is available below or by contacting Village Hall at 847-234-0774.

 Public Involvement Plan